Rimsha-Anees/Rimsha-Anees/README.md

 <img width="1816" alt="banner" src="https://user-images.githubusercontent.com/62876612/120372088-27e38200-c330-11eb-981b-cd0844de0fab.png">

 # Rimsha Anees
-I'm Rimsha from Pakistan.
-I am a fresh graduate of BS Software Engineering.
-I am a problem solver by heart.
-I love complex problem solving and enjoy working in multidisciplinary teams as well as immersing myself into individual tasks.
-I am patient, considerate, and, structured.
-I do not hesitate to take the lead and I strive to do my very best at all times.
-Games have always fascinated me.
-I am passionate about learning and partaking in game development.
+I'm Rimsha, and I'm a problem-solving enthusiast with a passion for software engineering.

+With a love for tackling complex challenges, I thrive in multidisciplinary teams and immerse myself in individual tasks with patience, consideration, and a structured mindset.
+Whether I'm taking the lead or collaborating with others, I'm always striving to do my best.

+As a Software Engineer, I'm well-versed in a range of languages, tools, and technologies, including C++, DirectX, OpenGL, Qt, Python, C#, Java, ASP.NET MVC, Angular JS, Microsoft Visual Studio, Microsoft SQL Server, PyCharm, and more.

+I'm passionate about learning and contributing to the field of software engineering through research and development.

 ## Skills and Experience
 * Problem Solving